 Transformation of a trade school

-Crafts like restoration, window dressing, painting and set-building are thought in the school.
+Crafts like restoration, window dressing, painting and set-building are taught in the school.
 The work has an inherent appeal, which is now hidden behind closed doors in generic corridors.

 The dream is to transform the school into a lively workshop.
 The smell of wood fills all spaces, someone is painting a door or building a chair, groups of students are gathered around big objects.